dvz/mybb-dvzHash/README.md

 Algorithms can be added by creating a class that implements the `dvzHash\Algorithms\Algorithm` interface in the `inc/plugins/dvz_hash/algorithms/` directory.
 The plugin needs to be reactivated to update the algorithm list in its settings.

 #### On-the-fly rehashing
-Having access to plaintext password values during login, the plugin can change the hashing algorithm according to the current _Preferred algorithm_ and _Default bcrypt cost_ setting values in the background.
+Having access to plaintext password values during login, the plugin can change the hashing algorithm according to the current _Preferred algorithm_ setting value in the background.

 #### Algorithm wrapping
 It is possible to increase the hash strength of existing hashes without providing plaintext values.
-The plugin includes the `mybb_bcrypt` algorithm that creates and verifies passwords by using both the MyBB's default algorithm and _bcrypt_.
+The plugin includes `mybb_*` algorithms that create and verify passwords using both the MyBB's default algorithm and additional ones on top.

 #### Algorithm downgrades